Open Spaces Society: Function

 Much of the Open Spaces Society's work is concerned with the preservation and creation of public paths.
 The word 'footpaths' was included in the Society’s title after it amalgamated with the National Footpaths Preservation Society in 1899.
 Before the introduction of official maps of public paths in the early 1950s, the public did not know where paths were, and the Open Spaces Society helped the successful campaign for paths to be shown on Ordnance Survey maps.
 Its work also includes helping to protect common land, town and village greens, open spaces and public paths.
 It advises the Department for Environment, Food and Rural Affairs and National Assembly for Wales on applications for works on common land.
 Local authorities are legally required to consult the Society whenever there is a proposal to alter the route of a public right of way.
 To facilitate part of its charitable aims, the Open Spaces Society is active in other areas; it has representatives on government working parties, national bodies, and more localised bodies.
 It also has some of its members representing it as local correspondents in various parts of the country.

 Today, the Society has its headquarters in Henley-on-Thames in Oxfordshire.
 It has over 2,600 members throughout England and Wales.
 It publishes a members' magazine Open Spaces, with three issues per year.

 Countryside and Rights of Way Act 2000

-In 1986, the "Common Land Forum", comprising all the interests in common land, recommended that there should be a public right to walk on all commons, coupled with management of the land.
+In 1986, the "Common Land Forum", comprising all the interests in common land, recommended that there should be a public right to walk on all commons in England and Wales, coupled with management of the land.
 (All commons have a landowner, ranging from a public body to a private individual.)
-The then government backed the forum’s proposals for legislation and promised to introduce such a law – but it broke the promise.
+The then government backed the forum’s proposals for legislation and promised to introduce such a law – but did not.
 More than a decade later, with the Open Spaces Society's help the right was won under the Countryside and Rights of Way Act 2000, to walk on all those commons which previously had no access, subject to certain restrictions.